Size2.2 feet (67 cm) and 5 lbs. (2.3 kg)

 - Adult schoolmaster snapper can reach a maximum size of about 2.2 feet (67 cm) and 5 lbs.
 (2.3 kg).
 More commonly it is encountered at weights of less than one pound.

-More commonly it is encountered at weights of less than one pound.
+The schoolmaster snapper is most commonly encountered at weights of less than one pound.

 - Feeds on fishes, shrimp, crabs, worms, gastropods and cephalopods.